tristanbatchler/japan-blog/_posts/2023-02-02-hiroshima.md

 title: "Hiroshima • 広島市"
 tags: [tokyo, kyoto, osaka, hiroshima]
 image: /assets/uploads/images/hiroshima-hero.jpg
+description: >-
+  In our brief but memorable stay, we navigate Hiroshima's powerful past and present.
+From the evocative Peace Museum and Memorial Park, to stunning views and rooftop drinks, and even tackling the bustling streets for HDMI cables.
+A visit to Miyajima Island brings us face-to-face with friendly deer and the iconic floating torii gate, offering a mix of adventure and tranquility.
 ---

 # Day 12: Off to Hiroshima • 広島市